CuratorialVoice/CuratorialVoice.github.io/README.md

 ## Curatorial Voice: legacy descriptions of art objects and their contemporary uses

+*Our follow-on project "Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship" has now been funded by the AHRC!
+For details go to [cataloguelegacies.github.io](https://cataloguelegacies.github.io/)*

 This 12-month project demonstrated how new knowledge about the curation and the content of image collections can be generated through computer-assisted analysis of curatorial art descriptions.
 Our focus was a [catalogue of 1.5 million words](https://en.wikipedia.org/wiki/Catalogue_of_Political_and_Personal_Satires_Preserved_in_the_Department_of_Prints_and_Drawings_in_the_British_Museum) written by the historian [M. Dorothy George](https://doi.org/10.1093/ref:odnb/45657) between 1935 and 1954 to describe 12,552 Georgian satirical prints.
 A novel mix of computational and art historical methods facilitated a comprehensive account of such material.
 This was the basis for addressing questions about George’s curatorial voice and, more generally, about the authorial voice of institutions in art historical discourse and the contemporary role of legacy descriptions in indexing and understanding image collections.
 Workshops with art historians, curators and digital Galleries, Libraries, Archives and Museums (GLAM) professionals served to promote digital research around image collections and to form a consortium for ongoing research.

 ### People